In a TED talk given in Edinburgh in July 20111 Geoffrey West said:

 At the macrolevel, cities form a global system in which they complement and compete with each other.
 For example, London competes successfully with financial centres around the world to be a hub for global finance.
 At the national level, the government gains significant revenue from the finance sector and, at the individual level, there are some very well paid and wealthy individuals.

 The overheated housing market of London is attributed to investors from Russia, China and other countries.
 In a capricious world London is an attractive place to protect individual and corporate wealth.
 A consequence is that individual Londoners can pay very high rents or prices for even modest apartments.
 However, the housing market is complicated.
-At the top end of the market house prices are currently falling while at the bottom end prices continue to rise.
+At the top end of the market house prices may fall while at the bottom end prices continue to rise.